sassoftware/sas-studio-custom-steps/VA - Export Report/README.md

-# VA - Create Report Package
+# VA - Export Report

 ## Description
 Exports a package for the report in a compressed (zip) format.
 The returned content contains the report source files, plus the results of data queries and image rendering, constituting all that is needed for remote viewing of the report.